zpratikpathak/Resume-Maker/docs/Readme.md

 ### Note:
-+ You can add remove
++ You can add remove field in Resume.tex file
-+ If you still get error go to https://g.co/allowaccess and autheticate yourself then try again

 ## How to run?